-- p) Continue to increase retention and recruitment to the Sixth Form and progression on to university, higher-level apprenticeships and appropriate employment. - q) Continue to track and monitor students' progress through the use of the mentoring programme Elevate and Excel with a particular focus on C/D borderline students. - r) Further strengthen the student leadership programme so that all Sixth Form students are exceptional role models for the wider school.
+- h) Continue to track and monitor students' attendance and progress through CDCs and the mentoring programme Elevate and Excel with a particular focus on C/D borderline students. - i) Continue to increase retention and recruitment to the Sixth Form and progression on to university, higher-level apprenticeships and appropriate employment. - j) Further strengthen the student leadership programme so that all Sixth Form students are exceptional role models for the wider school.

-The effectiveness of leadership and management: 2a
+The effectiveness of leadership and management: 2c